1914 Giro d'Italia: Race summary

+Calzolari was accused of having been pulled by a car during stage 5 or 6.
+Previously riders had been expelled from the race for this infraction, but the jury decided to give Calzolari a time penalty of three hours.
+Bianchi and Globo accused Calzolari and his teammates Durando and Canepari of being towed by a red car up the climb of the Svolte.
+A Bologna-based newspaper Il Resto del Carlino published an article positing rumors that the three riders actually got in the car and were driven to the top of the climb.
+While being aided by the red car, a race official drove up and passed the riders.
+In front of the race jury Canepari stated the trio only held on for roughly 100m.
+When asked who drove the car, Canepari replied "Oh, some friend of Alfonzo's."
+Calzolari denied holding on to the car, while stating his two teammates held on after being asked to by the operator of the car.
+The jury found them guilty and awarded them the same time of the last finisher of the stage, Luigi Lucotti who finished three hours and twenty-two minutes down.

-The next stage is regarded as the toughest stage in the Giro ever.
+The next stage, stage 6, is regarded as the toughest stage in the Giro ever.
 It was very long, and the weather was terrible.
 Giuseppe Azzini did not finish this stage; he had last been seen 30 km from the finish.
-The organisation started a search for Azzini, who was found the next morning.
-Because Azzini had not finished the stage, this was the first time in Giro history that the winner of a stage did not finish the next stage.
-Carlo Oriani also abandoned in that stage, which meant that there was no previous Giro winner anymore in the race.
-Calzolari stayed in the race, and he led the race again.
-However, he was accused of having been pulled by a car.
-Previously riders had been expelled from the race for this infraction, but the jury decided to give Calzolari a time penalty of three hours.
+The organisation started a search for Azzini, who was found the next morning, in a barn miles off the route with a fever.
+Azzini was taken to a hospital and recovered quickly, but did not continue the race and took the train home.
+Newspapers reported he had broncho-pneumonia, but Paolo Facchinetti later stated he felt it was from overuse of the drug strychnine Because Azzini had not finished the stage, this was the first time in Giro history that the winner of a stage did not finish the next stage.
+Carlo Oriani also abandoned in that stage, which meant that there was no longer any previous Giro winner in the race.
+Calzolari stayed in the race, and he led the race again by a margin of two hours.